pulse2percept/pulse2percept/doc/topics/models.rst

      - spatiotemporal
      - Photovoltaic subretinal stimulation (see below)

-The three most common spatial choices differ in what they commit to:

-:py:class:`~pulse2percept.models.retina.ScoreboardModel`
-    Fixed-width Gaussian per electrode; amplitude scales brightness. ``rho`` is an effective perceptual spread fitted to subject reports, not a physical current-spread constant.
+*  ``rho`` (um) in the scoreboard and axon map models is an effective perceptual spread fitted to subject reports, not a physical current-spread constant.
+Axon map models add ``lam`` (um), the spread along an axon.

-:py:class:`~pulse2percept.models.retina.BiphasicScoreboardModel`
-    Adds [Granley2021]_-derived pulse-dependent brightness and width.
-    Requires a described biphasic pulse train rather than a bare amplitude.

-:py:class:`~pulse2percept.models.retina.BiphasicAxonMapModel`
-    Additionally models axonal elongation, whose length follows phase duration [Granley2021]_. ``rho`` spreads across axons and ``lam`` along them.
+*  The Biphasic models require a biphasic pulse train with amplitude in ``xTh``, or ``implant.thresholds`` to convert uA.
+Amplitude scales phosphene brightness and size; frequency scales brightness; phase duration shortens axonal streaks.

-Every retinal spatial model derives from :py:class:`~pulse2percept.models.retina.RetinalSpatial`, which places electrodes through a retinotopic map (see :ref:`topics-coordinates`) and accepts a physical retinal extent as shorthand for ``xrange``/``yrange``.
+*  Retinal spatial models derive from :py:class:`~pulse2percept.models.retina.RetinalSpatial` and place electrodes through a retinotopic map (see :ref:`topics-coordinates`).
+   ``xrange``/``yrange`` may also be given as retinal lengths.

 Photovoltaic stimulation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Photovoltaic arrays are driven by a pulsed near-infrared schedule rather than injected current (see :ref:`topics-stimulation`).
-Two models consume it, and they answer different questions:
+Two models accept the near-infrared schedule of a photovoltaic array:

 :py:class:`~pulse2percept.models.retina.ScoreboardModel`
-    Visualizes normalized optical drive: where the light lands, relative to a fully lit pixel.
+    Shows normalized optical drive: where the light lands, relative to a fully lit pixel.
 No retinal response.

 :py:class:`~pulse2percept.models.retina.Ho2018Model`
     Predicts a phenomenological network-mediated retinal response.
-Each pulse period's radiant exposure (irradiance x ON duration) drives a Gaussian whose default ``rho`` is half the implant's median pixel pitch.
-A difference of low-pass cascades then filters the per-pulse drive maps, so the response is transient: a static image at a fixed pulse rate gives an onset response that adapts.
+Each pulse period's radiant exposure (irradiance x ON duration) drives a Gaussian with default ``rho`` of half the median pixel pitch.
+A difference of low-pass cascades filters the result, so a static image at a fixed pulse rate gives an onset response that adapts.

 .. warning::

     :py:class:`~pulse2percept.models.retina.Ho2018Model` reconstructs the
     structure and timing of [Ho2018]_, not validated PRIMA percepts:

-    *  pON center response of degenerate (RCS) rat retina only, with no antagonistic surround and no pOFF pathway;
+    *  pON center response of degenerate (RCS) rat retina only; no antagonistic surround and no pOFF pathway.
-    *  a device-scaled Gaussian spread, ``rho = pitch / 2``, which is a
+    *  ``rho = pitch / 2`` is a pulse2percept convention, not a measured
-       pulse2percept convention rather than a measured point-spread function or the receptive-field size [Ho2018]_ reports;
+       point-spread function or the receptive-field size of [Ho2018]_.
-    *  a linear radiant-exposure activation law normalized to the 9 mW/mm^2, 4 ms reference pulse of [Ho2018]_, with no fitted irradiance, pulse-duration or frequency nonlinearity;
+    *  Activation is linear in radiant exposure, normalized to the 9 mW/mm^2, 4 ms reference pulse of [Ho2018]_, with no fitted irradiance, pulse-duration, or frequency nonlinearity.
-    *  no photovoltaic circuit or electric-field model, no electrode-retina distance effect, and no wavelength or device-specific conversion efficiency, so an 880 nm PRIMA pixel and a 915 nm pixel of another design respond identically to the same radiant exposure;
+    *  No photovoltaic circuit, electric field, electrode-retina distance, or wavelength dependence: an 880 nm PRIMA pixel and a 915 nm pixel of another design respond identically to the same radiant exposure.
-    *  default temporal coefficients matched to the Table 1 timing landmarks of [Ho2018]_ rather than published by it, and no calibration to human brightness or contrast perception.
+    *  Temporal coefficients are matched to the Table 1 timing landmarks of [Ho2018]_, not published by it, and are not calibrated to human brightness or contrast perception.

 Cortical models